Iota Becomes 30th Named Storm in a Record-Breaking Season - Up News Info

 Tropical Storm Iota stirred in the Caribbean Sea on Friday evening, becoming the 30th named storm in the record-breaking 2020 hurricane season.

-The storm, which was moving west-southwest at three miles per hour as of 4 p.m.
-Friday, was expected to strengthen steadily and gain speed over the next few days, according to the National Hurricane Center.
+The storm, which was moving south-southwest at three miles per hour as of 10 p.m.
+Friday, was about 610 miles east of Cabo Gracias a Dios on the Nicaragua/Honduras border.
+It was expected to strengthen steadily and gain speed over the next few days, according to the National Hurricane Center.

-The storm could become a major hurricane — Category 3 or above — within the next 36 hours as it approaches Central America, Dennis Feltgen, a spokesman and meteorologist with the National Hurricane Center in Miami, said on Friday night.
-It is expected to approach the coasts of Honduras and Nicaragua late Sunday.
-Rainfall could reach up to 20 inches across the northern parts of the two countries.
+The storm could become a major hurricane — Category 3 or above — as it approaches Central America, Dennis Feltgen, a spokesman and meteorologist with the National Hurricane Center in Miami, said on Friday night.
+It is expected to reach the coasts of Honduras and Nicaragua on Monday.
+Rainfall could total 16 to 20 inches in some areas.

 Iota’s formation comes on the heels of Subtropical Storm Theta and Hurricane Eta.
 Bringing fatal flooding and landslides, Hurricane Eta battered parts of Central America when it made landfall as a Category 4 hurricane.